Yash-Kumar-Singh/project-2/README.md

-# the following train_happy.h5 and test_happy.h5 are data set for smile detection project
+This repository contains Ipython notebooks of 3 projects.
+The following train_happy.h5 and test_happy.h5 are data set for smile detection project.
+Datasets of SMSSpam is from UCI library, and of Titanic is from Kaggle. (link provided in Ipy itself)